Now you have everything you need to design user interfaces that place human behaviour at the centre of interaction.

 The task explains what the interaction is for.
 In other words, the function of the user interface.
 It specifies the setting in which the content is used.
 Here it is important to note that the task can span multiple aspects of the interface.
 If the task of the user interface is »authentication for use«, it can be solved in one or more steps, and across more than one interaction.
 The key is that the interaction is in the context of the same task.
 This allows you to position different interactions in relation to one another and gain clarity about your users' mental models.

 The intention of use describes the driving force from which users solve the task.
 There can be no action without intention — regardless of whether the acting person is aware of it.
 Intention arises from the motivation to achieve a goal.
-We can address with our Interaction Archetypes.
+We can address different intentions of use with our Interaction Archetypes.
 Crucially, there are three categories that determine the purpose of the interaction: Act, Understand and Explore.
 In our authentication example, users follow the Act intention.
 They are pursuing a clear goal and tackling a concrete task.
 The intention of use shapes the way your content is used moving forward.

 Every completed task produces a sense of accomplishment.
 However, partial successes can be achieved even in the process of doing a task.
 The more milestones you set, the deeper you can zoom in.
 The fewer milestones, the further you can zoom out.
 In a way, you control the altitude of the interaction.
 Authentication can be done in one step, two steps, or even x steps.
 The appropriate zoom level of an interaction is determined by whether the added value for your users outweighs the friction it creates.
 The user's next nearest success thus becomes a success indicator for your interaction.